usgs/hazdev-template/docs/siteConfiguration.md

 ```

-This site wide SCSS file then needs to be compiled to CSS, using sass on the command line `sass theme.scss`, which should generate a file named `theme.css` that can be configured as described below.
+This site wide SCSS file is compiled to CSS using sass on the command line `sass theme.scss`, which will generate a similarly named file `theme.css` that can be configured as described below.

 [All SCSS Variables](scssVariables.md)
 [All Content Patterns](scssPatterns.md)